Sinclair Broadcast Group

 Hyman said he was "amused" by the campaign, and asked why, "in a 160-hour programming week," critics would focus on "my comments, which run one or two minutes long on a daily basis for a total of 10 to 15 minutes a week."
 Hyman also pointed out that the word "commentary" flashes on the screen during "The Point" segments.
 "We go out of our way to make sure people know it's purely opinion," he said.
 Hyman added, "I think the fact that they don't talk about our news portion of our newscasts suggests that they're satisfied that the newscasts are honest, balanced and impartial.
 I certainly think they are."

-A frequent criticism of Mark Hyman's 'commentaries' is that he does not allow counter-commentaries as balance.
+A frequent criticism of Mark Hyman's "commentaries" is that he does not allow counter-commentaries as balance.
 Even though he invites listener comment, rebuttals are not aired during his commentary segment.
-In July or 2004, Ted Remington, a University of Iowa Rhetoric professor created a website called 'CounterPoint (http://thecounterpoint.blogspot.com/) to provide daily rebuttals to Mark Hymanb's commentaries.
-As of April, 2005, over 80 rebuttal articles have been posted.
-Ted Remington's commentary apparently caught the attention of Mark Hyman because on the February 16, 2005 edition of 'The Point', Mr Hyman smeared Prof. Remington with charges that the professor approved of plagarism by quoting some words from a university online rhetoric course that Prof Remington co-taught out of context. (http://mediamatters.org/items/200502180002)
+In July of 2004, Ted Remington, a University of Iowa Rhetoric professor created a website called "CounterPoint" to provide daily rebuttals to Mark Hyman's commentaries.
+As of April 2005, over 80 rebuttal articles had been posted.
+Ted Remington's commentary apparently caught the attention of Mark Hyman because on the February 16, 2005 edition of 'The Point', Hyman smeared Prof. Remington with charges that the professor approved of plagiarism by quoting some words from a university online rhetoric course that Prof. Remington co-taught out of context.